mandziukGIT/mandziukGIT/README.md

 - 👋 Hi, I’m Kacper
 - 👀 I’m interested in web development, enjoy gaining knowledge in various ways on variuos fields, not only conected with IT world.
-- 💻 Full time Junior JavaScript Developer with Vue at Monterail
+- 💻 Full time Junior JavaScript Developer with Vue at (Monterail)[www.monterail.com]

-- 📫 How to reach me: kacper.mandziuk.it@gmail or https://www.linkedin.com/in/kacper-mandziuk/.
-Fell free to hit me!
+- 📫 How to reach me: kacper.mandziuk.it@gmail or (LinkedIn)[https://www.linkedin.com/in/kacper-mandziuk].